SimoBor99/ARP-firstass/README.md

 In the inspection console, the user can see where the hoist end-effector is placed in space and its coordinates.
 The user has also the possibility to press 2 buttons: the reset button, which takes the hoist back to its original position, and the stop button, which immediately stops the hoist movement.
 Last but not least, if the state of the program doesn't change (hoist doesn't move, user doesn't press any button) for 1 minute, the program will automatically terinate its own execution.

-Deployment of the program
+Development of the program
 ----------------------------------------------

-The program is deployed with 6 different processes:
+The program is developed with 6 different processes:

 * **Master Process**
 This is the process which starts everything: after starting its execution, this process spawns 5 other processes, passing them the arguments they need for communicating through each other and for writing on their log files.